SBBT

 Nicholas Mark Collins MA MBA PhD

-Mark is the Founding Chairman of the Board of Trustees.
+Mark was the Founding Chairman of the Board of Trustees and now holds the honorary role of President after his term as Chairperson came to the end on 8th May 2025.
 He has spent most of his career as an entomologist and tropical ecologist, specialising in the conservation of insects and other invertebrates.
-Trained in natural sciences at Oxford University and Imperial College, London, and with an MBA from the Open University, he was formerly with the UN Environment Programme in Nairobi and Director of the UNEP World Conservation Monitoring Centre in Cambridge, amongst other posts.
-Mark has 11 books and 140 articles to his name.
-Notable amongst these are “Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book” (with M.G.Morris) and “Swallowtail Butterflies: An Action Plan for their Conservation” (with T.R.New).
-In 2000 Mark was awarded the Royal Geographical Society Busk Medal, “for contributions to conservation policy and research”.
-As well as being a Fellow of the RGS (FRGS), he is also a Fellow of the Royal Entomological Society (FRES) and past Chairman of the Galapagos Conservation Trust.
-He lives near Cambridge, UK.
+Trained in natural sciences at Wadham College, Oxford and Imperial College, London, and with an MBA from the Open University, he was formerly employed at the UN Environment Programme in Nairobi and as Director of the UNEP World Conservation Monitoring Centre in Cambridge, amongst other positions.
+Mark has 11 books and more than 150 articles to his name.
+Notable amongst these are Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book (with M.G.Morris) and Swallowtail Butterflies: An Action Plan for their Conservation (with T.R.New).
+In 2000 Mark was awarded the Royal Geographical Society Busk Medal “for contributions to conservation policy and research”.
+As well as being a Fellow of the RGS, he is also a Fellow of the Royal Entomological Society and Chair of the Broads Society.
+He lives near Cambridge and has a basecamp in the heartland of the UK’s swallowtail country – the Norfolk Broads.

 Sara Frances Harvey FCCA

-Sara is the Trust’s Honorary Treasurer.
-She has over 40 years’ experience in accountancy, tax and audit.
-For the last 19 years she has been principal of Hines Harvey Woods, an accountancy practice in Acle, Norfolk, UK.
+Accountants, based in East Anglia, following the disposal of her practice in Acle.
 She has 20 years’ experience of charities both as a treasurer and independent scrutineer; 10 years as an elected member of the global council of the Association of Chartered Certified Accountants (ACCA); and is currently chair of the ACCA Global Tax Forum.
 Sara spends her free time walking and enjoying nature and the countryside, both in the UK and abroad.
 She lives in Norwich, UK.

 Oliver Leigh-Wood